StringManolo/TwitchPreTiktok/README.md

 ### Is this a special/custom app?
 No, is the official Twitch app extracted from my smartphone.
 (I didn't updated it to the tiktok version)

-### Is this repo realated to twitch or twitch developers?
+### Is this repo related to Twitch or Twitch Developers?
 No, i'm just a random software developer that like to watch educative content on Twitch and funny stuff.
 Just a regular user.

 ### Is secure to use an outdated app?